lloydwindrim/forest_3d_app/README.md

 The array that is returned has the ground points removed from it (i.e. xyz_data_gr should have fewer rows than xyz_data).
 A note on the function parameters:
 * If a path string is given to *proc_path*, it will output the ground as a ply mesh to that path.
 If no path is given, nothing will be output.
 It is useful to establish an output directory where you will store all of the outputs from running Forest 3D functions (such as the ground mesh).
 * *thresh* is a single float which gives the distance above the ground mesh under which points are removed.
 This can be set differently for different tasks, but its primary purpose is to remove the ground and ground vegetation to make other tasks easier.
-For example, if you are detecting mature pine trees, you should set this to 2 metres (note the units are the same as the pointcloud array units) so that ground vegetation is removed and not falsely detected as a tree.
+For example, if you are detecting mature pine trees, you should set this to at least 2 metres (note the units are the same as the pointcloud array units) so that ground vegetation is removed and not falsely detected as a tree.
 If you want to measure dbh, you will want a seperate ground-removed-pointcloud with a threshold of 1 metre.
 If you are detecting seedlines you could set this to 0.5 metres.
 * *offset* is just a list of 3 values (x, y and z) to offset the pointcloud with (default [0,0,0]).
 This should only be used if you notice some array calculations on very large numbers are becoming unstable.
 Note, if you use a non-zero offset, the returned array will have the offset values.
 When saving outputs later, you will have the chance to remove the offset so the saved data has the original coordinate frame.

 If you have intensity or colour for each pulse return information, you call the function with the additional *returns* parameter: